rich-bit/BlockBrawl/README.md

 Keyboard mapping:

 Player One:
 Left: A, Right: D, Down: S, RotateClockWise: Space, RotateCounterClockwise: Shift.
+Pause: Esc.
 PlayerTwo:
 Left: LeftArrow, Right: RightArrow, Down: DownArrow, RotateClockWise: NUM0, RotateCounterClockwise: Enter.
+Pause: NUMLOCK.

 Note: We havent decided to offer keyboard steering in the final version, but for testing purposes we need it.